 The very next thing I do ASAP for myself or my kids, is hightail it to the chiropractor and get an adjustment (or ten)!
 This stimilates the immune system to fight and heal, and I just DO NOT HAVE ENOUGH WORDS for how important, impactful, and downright amazing chiropractic care has been to my family over the course of the past six years (I only regret not starting sooner!)
 But, I will write a separate post someday on my love of chiropractic, as it compeletly warrants it.
 Not all chiropractors are created equal, so if yours isn’t helping or making a difference in your health, please find a new one.
 Ear ache?
 Sore throat?
 Knee out of whack?
 Headache?
 Anxious?
 Fever?
 These are just a few of the things that a chiropractor has helped us with, to tremendous effect.

-The next thing I do, is I up my supplementation of vitamin C to between 6000 and 10,000 mg per day.
-I usually take 2 to 3000 mg.
-I also begin taking vitamin D, 10,000 international units a day.
-I generally don’t supplement with that anymore, because of get a good deal of sunshine year-round, and having healed so much in general that I don’t really need it unless I’m falling ill.
+The next thing I do, is I take 2000 to 3000 mg of vitamin C, liposomal.
+As far a vitamin D goes, I generally don’t supplement with that anymore, because of get a good deal of sunshine year-round, and having healed so much in general that I don’t really need it unless I’m falling ill.
 The kids will get close to the same amount.
+If I lived in the Midwest, I would supplement with 1,000-5,000 IU from the Autumn equinox to Spring equinox.

 I always love Apple cider vinegar year-round every day, but if I feel a cold coming on, I’m sure to drink it three times a day, 2 teaspoons in a little bit of water each time.
 It thins the mucus and helps break down biofilm within the body (so your immune system can get at viruses and bacteria), and just really helps you feel better faster.
 Some folks put it in their net pot, I cannot speak to this myself, but I bet severe burning is a sensation included with such an experience.
 I like how it helps the gut, so I attack things from the gut level with the ACV.